ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 3 Prep.md

 - recursive calls on a multiprocessor
 - *scheduler activation* - a kernel thread is allocated to a user thread to prevent it from blocking the entire process
 - kernel thread vs hardware thread
-	- kernel threads may run on a given hardward thread
+	- one or more kernel threads may run on a given hardward thread
 - `join()` vs `detach()`
 	- join - main thread stop running and wait until the new thread ends
 	- detach - doesn't stop the main thread, just mark it to be automatically reclaimed on termination